 First off, you need to evaluate where you are in terms of your finances.
 What is your home worth?
 Have you been investing towards your retirement?
 Can you name all the credit cards you own and how much debt is associated with each card?

-What you can take away from this analysis is what your options are during and after the divorce is finalized.
+You can take away from this analysis your options during and after the divorce is finalized.
 Are you going to be able to move out of the home and find another place to live with what you have in savings?
 Or are you in a more unstable position where moving in temporarily with your parents or another family member is more likely?

 What sort of equity is available in your home?

-If your home were to be sold or one spouse bought out of the home would you and your spouse have equity or would you be “upside down” on the mortgage?
-By upside down I mean that you owe more on your mortgage than your home could garner on the open market.
+If your home were to be sold or one spouse bought out of the house, would you and your spouse have equity, or would you be "upside-down" on the mortgage?
+By upside down, I mean that you owe more on your mortgage than your home could garner on the open market.

 What has happened with your investments in an economic downturn?

 Unfortunately, it's not just your income or your savings accounts that can take hits during tough economic times.
 Your investments will also most likely see their value decrease.
 The type of investments you and your spouse have will affect how settlement negotiations proceed.
 Those sources of retirement that are not as dependent upon the stock market's fluctuations, like a pension, should prove to be more stable during bad economic times.

 A consideration to make is if your investments are in a 401(k), IRA, or mutual fund, the value of your retirement account may have decreased substantially.
 While it is likely that the stock market will correct and your retirement accounts will increase in value in the coming years, you could be looking at pushing back your anticipated date of retirement.

 The Law Office of Bryan Fagan, PLLC: Advocates for clients in good times and bad